twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 ## UTF-8 or Windows-1252
 `Stdin` and `stdout` can support UTF-8 or Windows-1252 character encodings (see [localization](../api/api-localization.md))

-## stdout or stderr
+## Includes

 `#include <stdio.h>` to access `stdout`, `stdin`, `stderr`, and `FILE`.

 FILE is supported for user input and output, and for stderr.
 File i/o (to a filesystem) is not currently supported.

+## stdout and stderr functions
 You can use these functions to output to the standard library defines `stderr` or `stdout`:
 ~~~
 fputc, putc, vfprintf, fprintf, fwrite
 ~~~

-You can use the IO Console functions referenced above to send to `stdout` and `stderr`.
+You can also use the IO Console functions referenced above to send to `stdout` and `stderr`.

 These functions go to stdout:
 ~~~